 Cardiovascular Health 201

-Even a diagnosis of cardiovascular disease is not necessarily a closed door.
-There are many opportunities to reverse, slow, or stop the progression of cardiovascular disease through lifestyle changes, medication, and, if necessary, surgical interventions.
+Even a diagnosis of CVD is not necessarily a closed door.
+There are many opportunities to reverse, slow, or stop the progression of CVD through lifestyle changes, medication, and, if necessary, surgical interventions.

 Coronary artery disease major risk factors.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated May 8, 2015.
 Accessed September 22, 2015.

 Coronary artery disease possible risk factors.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated September 18, 2015.
 Accessed September 22, 2015.

 Go AS, Mozaffarian D, Roger VL, et al. Executive summary: heart disease and stroke statistics—2012 update: a report from the American Heart Association.
 Circulation.
 2012;125(1):188-197.